 Hiking Glacier National Park

-There is so much hiking to do in Glacier!
+There is so much great hiking at Glacier National Park!
 It can be vastly overwhelming, but I’m going to let you in on a little secret – it doesn’t matter what you hike, it is ALL so gorgeous!
 Here are the hikes we did:

 You’ll get pretty warm hiking the 3.6 miles one-way up 1,800 ft, but when you get to the top it should be a few degrees cooler for you.
 Not to mention a gorgeous view over Lake McDonald and the mountains beyond!